john-science/python_for_scientists/classes/03_functions_and_modules/lecture_03.md

 #### Defining a Function

-A function is a handy way to encasuplate a piece of logic that needs to be used again by you or your friends.
+A function is a handy way to encasuplate a piece of logic that needs to be used again and again.

 Here we use the `def` keyword to *define* a function named `say_hi`.
 All it does is print `Hi!` to the screen.